In the guide

 Misrepresentation

-Where there has been a misleading action (or an aggressive practice), under the Consumer Protection from Unfair Trading Regulations 2008, the consumer may be entitled to claim compensation and/or a reduction in price or to cancel the contract completely.
+Under the Consumer Protection from Unfair Trading Regulations 2008, where there has been a misleading action or an aggressive practice, the consumer may be entitled to claim compensation and/or a reduction in price, or to cancel the contract completely.

-However, there are things you can do that will help avoid problems and that are recommended as 'good practice' during private sales and the rest of this section details these things.
+There are things you can do that will help avoid problems and that are recommended as 'good practice' during private sales.
+The rest of this section details these things.

 Electrical goods